Welcome to today's edition of the Rush 24-7 podcast.

 Steelers go on to lose the game.

-The media, the sports drive-bys, even some of the uh doctors that the NFL said, oh, this is the greatest thing in the world, my God, oh my God, he took himself out of the game.
+The media, the sports drive-bys, even some of the doctors that the NFL is like, oh, this is the greatest thing in the world, my God.

-You realize what progress we're making.
+Do you realize what progress we're making?

-Oh my God, he's self-reported.
+Oh, my God, he's self-reported.

 I mean, they were orgasming over this.